mbarbosa30/x4llet/DEPLOYMENT.md

 ## Production Checklist

-Before announcing x4llet.com to users:
+Before announcing to users:

-- [ ] Domain x4llet.com loads correctly
+- [ ] Custom domain loads correctly
 - [ ] HTTPS certificate is active and valid
 - [ ] All environment secrets are configured
 - [ ] Database is accessible and working